“I do agree with him on defense, though.”

 You're discussing politics with someone you know at your local gym.
 She asks you what you think of the prime minister.
 You tell her that you don't like many of his policies.
-But you do think one of his ideas is good.
-You say:
+But you say this because you do think one of his ideas is good.

 I do agree with him on defense, though.